Devourer Demon Hunter DPS Rotation, Cooldowns, and Abilities — Midnight Pre-Patch (12.0.1)

 Tempered Soul.

-This allows for you to choose between either active activation (with more flexibility
+This allows for you to choose between either active casts (with more flexibility

-in when you use it), or a 5% chance passive trigger from any damaging spell - saving
+in when you use it), or a 5% chance to passively trigger from any damaging spell -

-averages out to roughly the same number of uses over the course of an encounter
+5% chance averages out to roughly the same number of uses over the course of an

-while having stronger Haste scaling.
-There's no major advantage with the way
+encounter, while having stronger Haste scaling.
+There's no major advantage with

-Devourer currently plays to having direct control over when these
+the way Devourer currently plays to having direct control over when

 Managing Devourer Demon Hunter Movement